Dr Jayne Finlay (she/her)

 -

-My research interests lie broadly in the field of prison librarianship and prisoner education, and library services and social justice.
-I am interested in prisoners’ access to and engagement with library services, and the information needs and information behaviour of different groups of people who experience incarceration.
-My PhD was an interdisciplinary study which examined user engagement with prison library services through the lens of desistance theory, informal learning theories and critical librarianship.
+My research interests lie broadly in the field of prison librarianship and prison education, and library services and social justice.
+I am interested in access to and engagement with library services for people impacted by incarceration, including families of people in prison.

-I have also conducted research with prison library staff members about their experiences of managing and providing library services, existing opportunities for networking and professional development and prison library collaboration with public and other library sectors.
+I have also conducted research with prison library staff members about their experiences of managing and providing library services, opportunities for networking and professional development and collaboration with public libraries.

 - Publications